-PINEBROOK HOMEOWNERS ASSOCIATION RULES AND REGULATIONS
+PINEBROOK HOMEOWNERS ASSOCIATION AMENDED & RESTATED RULES AND REGULATIONS MARCH 1, 2022

-Consistent with the purpose of "efficient preservation of the value, desirability, and attractiveness" of our community as declared by the original developer in the Declaration of Covenants, Conditions and Restrictions for Pinebrook Subdivisions (the "Declaration"), the Pinebrook Homeowners Association (the "Association") through its Board of Trustees (the "Board") has promulgated specific Rules and Regulations as permitted by the Utah Community Association Act and Article X, Section 26 of the Declaration.
-In all instances where an Association member believes that a neighbor or other Association member may not have acted in accord with the Declaration or these Rules, that member is strongly encouraged to discuss the matter with the neighbor before asking the Board to take action.
+Consistent with the purpose of "efficient preservation of the value, desirability, and attractiveness" of our community as declared by the original developer in the Declaration of Covenants, Conditions and Restrictions for Pinebrook Subdivisions (the "Declaration"), the Pinebrook Homeowners Association (the "Association") through its Board of Directors (the "Board") has promulgated specific Rules and Regulations as permitted by the Utah Community Association Act and Article X, Section 26 of the Declaration.
+In all instances where an Association Member believes that a neighbor or other Association Member (sometimes referred to herein as "Owners") may not have acted in accord with the Declaration or these Rules and Regulations (sometimes referred to herein as the "Rules"), that Member is strongly encouraged to discuss the matter with the neighbor before asking the Board to take action.
 Experience has shown that the majority of complaints can be worked out by direct communication between those involved.